-Students start to build their interdisciplinary program in consultation with their mentors by drawing on courses from across campus that bring their interests into focus.
+Your second year is when you’ll start to build your interdisciplinary program in consultation with your mentors by drawing on courses from across campus that bring your interests into focus.

-This is an important year as students learn the central role critical race theory plays in blending knowledge and activism.
-They also continue to build their minor from electives offered across campus.
+This is an important year as you learn the central role critical race theory plays in blending knowledge and activism.
+You also continue to build your minor from electives offered across campus.

-Students engage in a capstone course that synthesizes the minor and asks them to reflect on how they might draw on what they've learned in Black Studies as they think about their lives after graduating from Allegheny.
+In your final year, you’ll engage in a capstone course that synthesizes the minor and asks you to reflect on how you might draw on what you’ve learned in Black Studies as you think about your life after graduating from Allegheny.

 Biology Major/Black Studies Minor, Class of 2016